This guide provides essential information relating to your academic studies that will help you on every stage of your journey through Cardiff Met.

 unforeseen or unpreventable events which have a serious impact on your academic performance.

 This could mean something has prevented you from being able to submit an assignment or sit an exam, or something which means you need extra time to complete a piece of work.
 You might also feel that you weren't able to do your best on an assignment or exam because of something that happened in the run up to it, or on the day itself.

-You have a 40 day window (twenty days either side of the deadline or exam) to apply for Mit Circs.
 You must provide evidence, and your School will consider your application.
 There is no guarantee it will be accepted.

 After your application